THIS PAGE LAST MODIFIED Tuesday 17 December 2024 10:41

 Copyright

-This is a not-for-profit non-commercial site, and it contains transcriptions of much printed material and many digitised images and soundbytes of originals that are out of copyright.
+This is a not-for-profit non-commercial site, which contains transcriptions of much printed material and many digitised images of originals that are out of copyright.

-Fair use excerpts from copyright materials are also occasionally reproduced here, and otherwise wherever necessary explicit permissions have been sought.
+Fair use excerpts from copyright materials are also occasionally reproduced here; and otherwise, where necessary, explicit permissions have been sought.

-However, this is an open resoursce, and subject to fair use, Australharmony actively encourages you to constructively reuse material from these pages in your own research and writing.
-Nevertheless, it is your responsibility to cite Australharmony as a source, in exactly the same way as you would cite a printed published work.
+However, this is an open resoursce, and subject to fair use, Australharmony actively encourages users to constructively reuse material from these pages in their own original research and writing.
+Nevertheless, it is the user's responsibility to cite Australharmony as a source, in exactly the same way as a printed published work.

 Australharmony's Pandora day . . .